mekhaelt/Vocadian/README.md

 ## Output

-The script outputs a structured list of labeled segments in results.json:
+The script outputs a structured list of labeled segments inside the results folder:

 ```json
 [